 The basic concept of video streaming protocols is clear to us.
-Now let’s go over the types of video streaming protocols used in live streamers and comparison among these protocols.
+Now let’s go over the types of video streaming protocols used by live streamers and comparison among these protocols.

 Traditional Streaming Protocols

 Traditional protocols are the most efficient type of streaming protocol.
 But they require new technology on both ends of the connection to view or distribute your content.
 More specifically, the user must install adobe Flash on a computer for this service to work using traditional video playback protocols.
 That’s why many people have stopped using this method for online video streaming.
-Most modern browsers do not support Adobe Flash, so it’s harder to get people who use modern browsers.
+Most modern browsers do not support Adobe Flash, so getting people who use modern browsers is harder.

 RTMP (Real-Time Messaging Protocol)

 RTMP refers to the real-time messaging protocol, the second most popular video streaming protocol after HLS.
 This protocol is also known as Adobe Flash Media Server.
 Macromedia created RTMP in 1995, and Adobe Systems owned it until 2005.